-Specifies if the Polyglot book should be used.
+Specifies if the Polyglot book should be used as GUI book.

--PolyglotBook filename
+-polyglotBook filename

-Gives the filename of the opening book that Polyglot should use.
-From XBoard 4.3.15 on, native XBoard/WinBoard engines will also use the opening book specified here, provided the usePolyglotBook option is set to true, and the option firstHasOwnBookUCI or secondHasOwnBookUCI applying to the engine is set to false.
+Gives the filename of the opening book.
+The book is only used when the usePolyglotBook option is set to true, and the option firstHasOwnBookUCI or secondHasOwnBookUCI applying to the engine is set to false.
 The engine will be kept in force mode as long as the current position is in book, and XBoard will select the book moves for it.
-Default "".
+Default: "".